 52. Be prepared for bad weather when photographing in the Netherlands.
 Rain can happen at any moment, during summer, winter, fall and spring, and the last thing you want is to be caught of guard, soaking your camera in the rain.
 Bring a backpack that is waterproof or has a rain cover to make sure your gear is safe!
 Check out our current personal favourite camera bag right here.

 53. Talking about seasons, do know that tulip season is not all year round.
-If you have seen those beautiful shots of endless tulip fields and are planning on getting some of those shots, you should book your tickets in advance to make they are actually there.
+If you have seen those beautiful shots of endless tulip fields in the Netherlands and are planning on getting some of those shots, you should make sure there will actually be any tulip fields before you book those tickets.
 In general tulip season in the Netherlands runs from the end of March till mid May, with the tulips often being at their best mid April.

 54. Be sure to respect people’s privacy.
 While some of the canal houses offer beautiful steps and make for great shots, do know that often people are living in these houses.
 Be sure to be respectful and not to invade anyone’s privacy.